 Southeast Steuben River Vision Project

-Work is wrapping up on the Southeast Steuben River Vision Project and you are invited to review maps and draft report chapters in the documents list below.
+The planning and visioning phase for the Southeast Steuben River Vision Project has wrapped up, and you are invited to review maps and draft report chapters in the documents list below.

-The project started last fall with a meeting of community leaders in September and a van tour of existing facilities in October.
-The year-long project will bring the river-related trails and launch sites and amenities in southeast Steuben County into a coherent whole.
+The project started in 2007 with a meeting of community leaders that September and a van tour of existing facilities in October.
+The year-long project brought the river-related trails and launch sites and amenities in southeast Steuben County into a coherent whole picture.
 Dovetailing this is the recently released “Chemung River Comprehensive Master Plan” that was developed with LWRP funds in neighboring Chemung County and filling in 'gaps' in regional, state and interstate blue and green trail systems.

 The project has resulted in a Southeast Steuben 'River Vision' and an expanded Friends of the Chemung River Watershed covering the length of the Chemung River including the stretch in Pennsylvania.
 Over the long term, communities hope to improve public access to the Chemung River, protect the river’s natural resources, generate jobs/revenue for outdoor sports/water-related businesses, strengthen community cooperation, and further advance the Chemung River as part of the Susquehanna River Trail and the National Park Service Chesapeake Bay Gateways Network.
 All six involved communities have been presented with draft resolutions supporting the vision and pledging to move forward as funding allows.